Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Tampa Bay has combined with its opponents to score more than 47 points in five of six games this season.
+- Tampa Bay and its opponents have gone over the current 47-point total in five of six games (83.3%) this season.

-- Chicago has combined with its opponents to score more than 47 points in one game this season.

-- Sunday's total is 1.8 points lower than the two team's combined 48.8 points per game average.
+- The combined points per game average of the two teams, 48.8, is 1.8 points more than Sunday's over/under.

-- This contest's total is 2.3 points more than the 44.7 these two squads combine to allow per game this season.
+- This contest's total is 2.3 points above the 44.7 these two squads combine to allow per game this season.

-- The Buccaneers and their opponents have scored an average of 51.6 points per game in 2020, 4.6 more than Sunday's total.
+- Buccaneers games this season feature an average total of 51.6 points, a number 4.6 points higher than Sunday's over/under.

 - The 44.6 PPG average total in Bears games this season is 2.4 points fewer than this game's over/under.